kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/patterns/04_integration_recipes/failover_recipe.md

 - Drift → Repair → Reentry local to the tool component
 - Retry budget + Failover routing centralized in orchestration logic

+  ---

+## Advanced Metrics — Failover & Termination

+The following metrics apply when implementing **bounded retry with failover policies**.
+They are relevant when your system includes explicit termination logic, such as in:

+- `quickstart/patterns/04_integration_recipes/failover_recipe.md`

+These metrics complement the core PLD metrics (PRDR, REI, VRL) by measuring **how and when the system gives up** rather than continuing indefinitely.

+---

 ## 4 — Minimal Runnable Code Example (LangGraph-Compatible)

 ⚠️ **Implementation Note**